 Drip email campaigns are mainly used during these specific purposes-

-- Lead nurturing – nurturing them in many forms like newsletters, sticking to throughout a buyer’s journey with useful content relevant to them, and encouraging and convincing your product’s purchase.
+2. Nurture Leads – nurturing them in many forms like newsletters, sticking to throughout a buyer’s journey with valuable content relevant to them, and encouraging and convincing your product’s purchase.

-- Shop cart abandonment – People go all the way to adding products to the cart but change their mind at the last moment for various reasons and leave without actually buying the product.
-To get back such customers, you can pursue them again with new offers on those products, and here you must make sure it catches your reader’s attention and instills curiosity in them to bring them back to the purchase.
+3. Shop cart abandonment – People go all the way to add items to the cart but change their mind at the last moment for various reasons and leave without actually buying the product.
+To get back such customers, you can pursue them again with new offers on those products, and here you must make sure it catches your reader’s attention and instills curiosity in them to fetch them back to the purchase.

-- Recommendations – It’s good to know what your customer likes and dislikes; some algorithms show the desired suggestions to their similar searches and purchases to increase their engagement of your website and lead to more sales.
+4. Recommendations – It’s good to know what your customer likes and dislikes; some algorithms show the desired suggestions to their similar searches and buys to increase their engagement of your website and lead to more sales.

-- Unsubscription of users – sometimes subscribes slip off but to keep the engagement and efforts to bring them back, you can follow them up from time to time if they catch up to something they grow interested in your feed.
+6. Unsubscription of users – sometimes subscribes slip off but to keep the engagement and attempts to bring them back, you can follow them up from time to time if they catch up to something they grow interested in your feed.

 Let’s see how others are doing drip email campaigns: Drip email campaigns examples